-From the Boston to California, barbecue is frequently served up next to a bowl or beans.
-Regardless of the type of beans, they make the perfect accompaniment to any kind of grilled or smoked meats.
-In fact, one of my favorite additions to beans is grilled or smoked meats, and several of the recipes on this list call for Burnt Ends.
-These heavily smoked pieces of brisket are the perfect way to add flavor to any bean dish.
+From Boston to California, barbecue is frequently served up next to a bowl of beans.
+Regardless of the type of beans, this dish makes the perfect accompaniment to any kind of grilled or smoked meats.
+In fact, a favorite addition to a bowl of beans is grilled or smoked meats, and several of the recipes on this list call for burnt ends; these heavily smoked pieces of brisket are the perfect way to add flavor to any bean dish.
 You will also find traditional recipes as well as one with a bit of spice.

 Beans of any type, whether dry or canned, should be given plenty of time to cook, low and slow.
 This lets the flavors blend together to create a well-balanced dish.

 01 of 08